thehappycheese/nicklinref_csharp/readme.md

 # nicklinref_csharp

-This is an experimental project that aims to reproduce the funcationality of [`nicklinref_rust`](https://github.com/thehappycheese/nicklinref_rust/tree/main?tab=readme-ov-file) in C#.
+This is an experimental project that aims to reproduce the functionality of [`nicklinref_rust`](https://github.com/thehappycheese/nicklinref_rust/tree/main?tab=readme-ov-file) in C#.